Revision note:We will be adding one more side on which Claude McLin played for the Allegro label, on a single by a singer named Chuck Castle.

-On January 3, 1948, the New Savoy Ballroom welcomed Charlie "Yardbird" Parker and His Orchestra along with Claude McLin and His Combo (McLin's 4-week contract was accepted and filed on January 8).
-After Bird left, McLin's band settled in for a residency on January 11, and was paired with no less than Duke Ellington and his Orchestra on January 25.
+On Saturday January 3, 1948, the New Savoy Ballroom welcomed Charlie "Yardbird" Parker and His Orchestra along with Claude McLin and His Combo.
+On Sunday it was just McLin's band.
+(McLin's 4-week contract was accepted and filed on January 8).
+Claude McLin's band settled in for a residency on January 11, on January 25 was paired with no less than Duke Ellington and his Orchestra.
 But the New Savoy would not keep its doors open long.
 When his 4 weeks were up, McLin moved over to George's Cocktail Lounge for 2 weeks (contract accepted and filed on February 5, 1948; another "indefinite" contract was listed on April 1).
 On February 19, McLin's new "indefinite" contract with his old home, Ciro's Lounge, was posted by Local 208.
-The Defender of March 6 advertised Claude at Ciro's (now with his "Kings and Queens"--possibly indicating an increment to the personnel budget?)
+The Defender of March 6 advertised Claude at Ciro's (now with his "Kings and Queens"—possibly indicating an increment to the personnel budget?)
 Further ads for the engagement ran on March 27 and April 24, 1948.

-While the Defender was not publicizing the events at the Pershing Ballroom during the first half of 1948, they were ongoing, and Al Benson was broadcasting some of them.
-Items from one of these jam sessions were recorded clandestinely by Benson (apparently on that new-fangled medium, magnetic tape) and later sold to Aristocrat.
+The Defender was not publicizing the events at the Pershing Ballroom during the first half of 1948, but they kept going, and Al Benson broadcast some of them.
+Items from one of these jam sessions were recorded clandestinely by Benson (on that new-fangled medium, magnetic tape) and later sold to Aristocrat.
 Aristocrat released six sides under false names with misleading matrix numbers.
 Of these four include more than one tenor saxophone.
 Clearly Tom Archia is featured solist on one side, one is a battle between Archia and Gene Ammons, and two are solo features for Gene Ammons.
 However, a third tenor sax can be heard in the final chorus of "Hey Tom Archia," the Archia-Ammons battle, and this third saxophonist may be Claude McLin.

 Pershing Ballroom, Chicago, early 1948